frcode/python-ibmdb-wiki/APIs.md

 ### ibm_db.set_option ###
-`bool ibm_db.set_option ( resource resc, array options, int type )`
+`bool ibm_db.set_option ( mixed resc, array options, int type )`

 **Description**

-Sets options for a connection or statement resource.
+Sets options for a IBM_DBConnection or IBM_DBStatement.
 You cannot set options for result set resources.

 **Parameters**
-* resc - A valid connection or statement resource.
+* resc - A valid IBM_DBConnection or IBM_DBStatement.
 * options - The options to be set
-* type - A field that specifies the resource type
+* type - A field that specifies the type of resc
-    * 0 - Statement resource
+    * 0 - IBM_DBStatement
-    * 1 - Connection resource
+    * 1 - IBM_DBConnection

 **Return Values**